University Mall; Orem, Utah

 The T-shaped University Mall is designed with what I’d call a ‘modern national park lodge flair’, similar to that of Park Meadows Mall in Denver (only much less dramatic), with exposed fieldstone, woodsy colors and dark brass fixtures.
 I’m not sure if this happened in the 1998 remodel or a more recent one.
 I visited the mall in July 2009 and took the pictures featured here.
 The impressive mountains looming overhead and crisp blue skies that day almost made me wish the mall was an outdoor center – almost.
 Feel free to leave your own comments and stories about University Mall.

-18 Responses to “University Mall; Orem, Utah”
+25 thoughts on “University Mall; Orem, Utah”

 1. Your rant about designing in new additions makes sense – the local mall here just added a lifestyle center, but it’s not attached to the mall or really near enough to comfortably walk.
 In addition this is in the Northwest, where it rains most of the year.
 This results in an addition that just doesn’t make sense.